trentlarson/endorser-ch/README.md

 Run on Docker:

-* Tag the release, and set ENDORSER_VERSION to that tag.
+* Update changelog, tag the release, and set ENDORSER_VERSION to that tag.

 ```
 export ENDORSER_VERSION=release-1.1.35